NEWS from Rice University. Used by permission.

 Reforestation was not a viable concept at the time of the first cutting, and through World War I and the Depression, the property had little value.

-Gradually it transformed into an open range, where herders grazed cattle, sheep and pigs.
-And thus the land lay for three decades, pastoral, fallow and basking in the Louisiana sun.
+Gradually it transformed into an open range, where herders grazed cattle, sheep, and pigs.
+Thus the land lay for three decades, pastoral, fallow, and basking in the Louisiana sun.

 When activity finally returned, it came with a bang.
 World War II airplane and tank crews preparing for the invasion of Normandy used part of the property as a training ground and target range.
 As late as the 1960s, tank tracks were still visible in aerial photographs, and three large mounds of dirt used as targets by pilots during strafing and bombing runs still dot one tract.
 Nearby cement blocks and rusting pipes mark the foundations of the modest Army post that occupied the site.